 After 2.5 years of sobriety, I rarely catch myself thinking about alcohol when I’m stressed.
 I HAVE, however, been known to eat an entire pizza as a way of dealing with difficult feelings.

 Something terrible happens, my brain goes into fight or flight mode.
 Before I know it, I’ve scarfed down something I would not normally want to eat.

-In my previous life, I would’ve drank an entire bottle of cider and chain smoked three cigarettes before coming up for air and processing what was going on.
+In my previous life, I would’ve drunk an entire bottle of cider and chain-smoked three cigarettes before coming up for air and processing what was going on.
 Then I would’ve had several more until I was on another planet.

 None of those coping methods are healthy.
 So the challenge becomes how to cope with stress without resorting to unhealthy, quick fixes like drinking.

 Why You Need A Plan To Cope With Stress

 If you don’t get a handle on your stress, it will get a handle on you.

 This is especially true for people with a history of alcohol abuse and/or emotional eating.